omer3kale/SichrSpace/CONTRIBUTING.md

 ### Prerequisites
 - Node.js 18.x or higher
 - npm 8.x or higher
-- MongoDB Atlas account (for database)
+- Supabase account (for database and backend services)
 - Railway account (for deployment)
 - Gmail account (for email service)